 Fire hydrants in Dubai.
 Fire hydrants are a special fixed format pipe system connected to a reliable source of fire protection water supply and well equipped with water spray nozzles, for specific water distribution over the surface or area to be protected.
-In other words, Fire hydrants are basically above ground pumps that run off the pipeline for safety in urban or residential areas.
-The fire fighters can connect their hoses to these hydrants to avail water for extinguishing fire.
+In other words, Fire hydrants are basically above-ground pumps that run off the pipeline for safety in urban or residential areas.
+The firefighters can connect their hoses to these hydrants to avail water for extinguishing the fire.

 We offer two types of Fire hydrants – the Dry Barrel type and the Wet Barrel type.
 They come with all the necessary local and international approvals and certifications.